cis3296f23/project-04-cookbook-pro/README.md

 Search for recipes by typing into the search box and hitting search.
 To limit results to only vegan options hit the checkbox labeled vegan.

 # How to run
-Download the files extract.
-Ensure index.htmll and app.js are in the same directory.
+Download the files and extract.
+Ensure index.html and app.js are in the same directory.
 Launch index.html using a browser.